 6. Excellent Discipline Skills

-Fair, firm and consistent.
-That is what discipline looks like in a successful teacher’s classroom.
+Fair, firm, and consistent.
+That is what discipline looks like in the classroom of a successful teacher.
 Discipline goes hand in hand with classroom management and organization.
 You need all three to run an orderly classroom.
 Good discipline comes with good classroom management; you can’t have one without the other.

 7. Time for Parents

 Communicating with parents and coaches is vital to success as a teacher.
-You should keep records of student achievement and areas for improvement so that you can easily communicate student performance and needs to parents.
+For instance, you should keep records of student achievement and areas for improvement so that you can easily communicate student performance and needs to parents.

 8. Good Communication Skills

-Excellent teachers have above average communication skills.
-Teaching is a skill that requires a lot of empathy.
+Excellent teachers have above-average communication skills.
+For example, teaching is a skill that requires a lot of empathy.
 The best teachers are the ones who know how to put themselves in their students’ shoes.